 Application fees and enrollment deposits are non-refundable, but the remaining program fee will be refunded through the end of the first week of the course if a student chooses to withdraw.

-- Session 1: June 25, 2021 is the last day to withdraw and receive a refund
+- Session 1: June 25, 2021 is the last day to cancel enrollment and receive a refund.

-- Session 2: July 16, 2021 is the last day to withdraw and receive a refund
+- Session 2: July 16, 2021 is the last day to cancel enrollment and receive a refund.

 100% of program fees, including enrollment deposits, will be refunded only if a course or program is canceled and the student does not select another course or program to attend in its place.